Take response actions on a machine

 This machine isolation feature disconnects the compromised machine from the network while retaining connectivity to the Microsoft Defender ATP service, which continues to monitor the machine.

 On Windows 10, version 1709 or later, you'll have additional control over the network isolation level.
-You can also choose to enable Outlook and Skype for Business connectivity (a.k.a 'Selective Isolation').
+You can also choose to enable Outlook, Microsoft Teams, and Skype for Business connectivity (a.k.a 'Selective Isolation').

 You’ll be able to reconnect the machine back to the network at any time.
 The button on the machine page will change to say Release from isolation, and then you take the same steps as isolating the machine.